khairulhasanmd/OpenBBTerminal/website/content/sdk/quickstart/installation.md

 :::note NOTE

 - Make sure you meet all [requirements](requirements.md) before proceeding.
-- If the OpenBB Terminal has already been installed in a virtual Python environment, no additional installations are required.
+- If the Finance Analysis has already been installed in a virtual Python environment, no additional installations are required.

 :::